 The AI chat feature lets you ask analytical questions about the deposition:

-Each response cites specific portions of the transcript with timestamps, making it easy to verify against the recording.
+Each response cites specific portions of the transcript with timestamps, so it's easy to verify against the recording.

 Step 7: Export for Case Files

 Export the working transcript, summary, and notes as PDF, TXT, or Markdown.
 These documents support internal case preparation, team briefings, and strategy sessions.
-They can be integrated into case management software or shared with co-counsel.
+You can integrate them into case management software or share them with co-counsel.

 Practical Benefits for Legal Teams